Rebuilding the ART-13 Transmitters

 +400vdc (+LV) - This is supplied by two identical parallel-connected 780vac CT Power Transformers and two identical parallel connected filter chokes.
 Actual voltage is around +440vdc under load.
 Total current available is 500mA.
 Pi-filtered.

 Relays, Fuses & Meters - Two 24vdc relays are used for PTT and Power On functions.
+These relays are 115vac coils operated on +28vdc with 150 ohm series resistor.
 The AC input and all outputs are fused.
 Three meters allow for constant monitoring of the voltages during operation.

 Plate Current Meter Bridge Resistors - This is an original combination WW resistor from a junk DY-17A dynamotor base.